SudamDulsara/Green-Efficiency-Calculator/README.md

     pip install -r requirements.txt

     -Configurations
-    Create a .env file on the root and set the following keys using your private OPENAI_API_KEY=
+    Create a .env file on the root and set the following keys using your private values OPENAI_API_KEY=
     MODEL_NAME=gpt-4o-mini
     FIREBASE_API_KEY=